ColeStrickler/BTH/README.md

 # To DO
 - Fix Progress Bar for Byte scanner
 - add support for dynamic offsets into scanner
-- finish up PE parser and integrate into GUI
+- Add resource and export parser to PE viewer, besides this basics of PE parser are done

 ## Its coming along - need to start making it prettier